Martín Luis Guzmán: Life

-Martin Luis Guzmán was a public figure in Mexico, serving as a senator from 1969 to 1976.
-He died suddenly on December 22, 1976 in Mexico City due an acute myocardial infarction.
+Martin Luis Guzmán was a public figure in Mexico: he was elected to the Chamber of Deputies for the Federal District's 6th congressional district in 1922 and served as a senator for the Federal District from 1970 to 1976.
+He was also a member of the Mexican Academy of Language.

+He died suddenly on December 22, 1976, in Mexico City due an acute myocardial infarction.
 His widow Ana West died seven years after him, on October 21, 1983.
 She was 95 years old when, after being hospitalized for some days due to an acute bilateral pneumonia, she suffered a cardiac arrest and died.